luisggc/FConcrete/README.rst

 -------

-Most of vectorized calculus made with Numpy_, unit conversion with Pint_, all plots with Matplotlib_, minor functions with Scipy_, docs made with the help of Sphinx_ and Numpydoc_,
+Most of vectorized calculus made with Numpy_, unit conversion with Pint_, all plots with Matplotlib_, minor functions with Scipy_, docs made with the help of Sphinx_ and Numpydoc_, analysis table with Pandas_,
 this package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter